Achmed Abdullah

-Achmed Abdullah (12 May 1881 – 12 May 1945) was the pseudonym of American writer Alexander Nicholayevitch Romanoff (his legal name).
-He is most noted for his pulp stories of crime, mystery and adventure.
+Achmed Abdullah (12 May 1881 – 12 May 1945) was an American writer apparently from Afghanistan.
+He gave his full name variously as "Achmed Abdullah Nadir Khan el-Durani el-Iddrissyeh" or as "Alexander Nicholayevitch Romanoff".
+He is most noted for his pulp stories of crime, mystery and adventure novels.
 He wrote screenplays for some successful films.
 He was the author of the progressive Siamese drama Chang: A Drama of the Wilderness, an Academy Award-nominated film made in 1927.
 He earned an Academy Award nomination for collaborating on the screenplay to the 1935 film The Lives of a Bengal Lancer.

 Biography

 Self-written early biography

 Achmed Abdullah's biography prior to coming to the US is based on his own writings and interviews, and his reminiscences in The Cat had Nine Lives, and is not verified by independent sources.

 In 1922, he claimed to a popular writer that his father had been the governor of Kabul.
 On the 1930 census, he declared that both his parents were born in Afghanistan.
-In his 1933 autobiography, he claimed that his mother was Princess Nourmahal Durani, a daughter of an Amir, but that his birth father Grand Duke Nicholas Romanoff, a (non-existent) cousin of Czar Nicholas Romanoff, and that he was born Alexander Nicholayevitch Romanoff in Yalta, Russia.
+In his 1933 autobiography, he claimed that his mother was Princess Nourmahal Durani of the Durrani dynasty, a daughter of an Amir, but that his birth father was Grand Duke Nicholas Romanoff, a (non-existent) cousin of Czar Nicholas Romanoff, and that he was born Alexander Nicholayevitch Romanoff in Yalta, Russia.
 In his Social Security application, however, he gave his father's name as "Jor.
 D. Khan" and his mother's name as "Nurmalal Tarmarlan".
 Regardless, he consistently gave his birthplace as Yalta.

-In various sources including his autobiography, Abdullah claimed that at the age of 12, he was sent to Eton and then to Oxford University to be educated (there are no records about him in either school).
+In various sources including his autobiography, Abdullah claimed that at the age of 12, he was sent to Eton College and then to Oxford University to be educated (there are no records about him in either school).
 He claimed that although he was born Russian Orthodox, he was raised as a Muslim by his uncle who adopted him.
 Abdullah claimed that he himself was a devout Catholic.

 Upon his graduation, he said he joined the British Army and rose to rank of acting colonel during his 17-year military career.
 He claimed to have served in Afghanistan, Tibet in 1903–04 with the Younghusband Expedition.
-He was also deployed in Africa, China, and also with the British-Indian army in India.
+He was also deployed in Africa, China and also with the British-Indian army in India.
 In addition, he was also a colonel in a cavalry regiment for one year in the Turkish army as a British spy.
 He claimed to have mostly spent the time in the military as a spy because of his wide knowledge of Oriental and Middle Eastern customs and religions.
 It is said that he traveled widely in Russia, Europe, Africa, the Middle East, and China and spoke many languages and dialects.
 He claimed he was made a British citizen by an Act of Parliament and convicted by the Germans during the First World War for being a spy.